Dark adaptation: the 20-minute curve nobody talks about (and what slows it down)

 Step out of bright noon sun and walk into a dim hallway.
 For about thirty seconds the world is a black wall — you put a hand out to find a doorframe.
 After a minute the shapes come back.
 After ten minutes you could read large print.
 After twenty you are, broadly, as sensitive as you are going to get.
 Try this on a moonless walk outside instead, and at the end of that twenty minutes you can see stars you didn't know were there.

 The recovery curve hidden in that minute-to-twenty interval is dark adaptation, and it is one of the prettiest things in human vision.
 Plot threshold light intensity against time and it doesn't fall as a single smooth slope.
 It falls fast for a few minutes, plateaus, then sets off again on a second, slower descent — two segments joined by a sharp little kink.
 That kink, the cone–rod break, is the moment your visual system hands the job from one set of photoreceptors to another.
-By the time it's done, sensitivity has improved by roughly a million-fold over your daylight-bleached starting point — about five to six log units.
+By the time it's done, sensitivity has improved by roughly a million-fold over your daylight-bleached starting point — about five to six log units (each log unit is a tenfold change in sensitivity).

 This post is a tour of the curve: the two-stage biology, what slows it down, and what dark adaptation has to do with the parts of vision an at-home contrast sensitivity test (like ours) is and isn't measuring.